eProsima/Fast-DDS-docs/docs/02-formalia/titlepage.rst

 RTPS Wire Protocol
 ^^^^^^^^^^^^^^^^^^

-The protocol to used by *eProsima Fast DDS* to exchange messages over standard networks is the Real-Time Publish-Subscribe protocol (RTPS), an interoperability wire protocol for DDS defined and maintained by the OMG consortium.
+The protocol used by *eProsima Fast DDS* to exchange messages over standard networks is the Real-Time Publish-Subscribe protocol (RTPS), an interoperability wire protocol for DDS defined and maintained by the OMG consortium.
 This protocol provides publisher-subscriber communications over transports such as TCP/UDP/IP, and guarantees